 Basquiat began many paintings by pasting his own drawings or photocopies of them onto the canvas.
 He also used words to elaborate his themes often repeating the same words over and over again creating a hypnotic effect.

 In 1984, Basquiat began using a new layering technique using silkscreens.
 His drawings were transferred onto screens and printed onto the canvas.
 He then painted, drew, and added more silk-screened images to build the piece into a multi-layered composition.

 In the mid-1980s Basquiat began using heroin, and much of his artwork appeared unfinished and repetitive.
 The death of Andy Warhol in 1987 had a profound affect on him.
 His grief turned into creativity and his painting displayed a new confidence and maturity.
 Many of his works during this period make references to death.

 Following an attempt at rehabilitation, Basquiat died on August 12, 1988 of an accidental drug overdose.
 He was 27 years old.
-Several major retrospective exhibitions of Basquiat’s works have been held since his death, in the US and internationally.
-The Fondation Beyeler in Basel, Switzerland is holding a retrospective from May to September 2010 to mark the Basquiat’s fiftieth birthday.
+Several major retrospective exhibitions of Basquiat’s works have been held since his death, in the United States and internationally.
+The Fondation Beyeler in Basel, Switzerland held a retrospective from May to September, 2010 to mark what would have been Basquiat’s fiftieth birthday.